storyfeet/bob_cards_elm/rules.md

     Players may discard as many Item cards as they wish.
 They may not discard any Danger cards at this point. *(Beware : If your hand is full at the end of night phase your character dies)*

-5. Pass the P1 Token *(In Co-op and Solo Games ignore this)*

-    The player who has the P1 Token passes it to the left.

 ### Night Phase

-*(This is shown on the back of Character Cards)*
+The order is on the Mission Card, and varies slightly.

 1. Move the Bandit Tracker